◷ Reading Time: 6 minutes

 To update an existing app on the AWS cloud, you can use the command syntax below.

-- to: This is the target environment to deploy the package; for time being AWS is the only available option.
+- to: This is the target environment to deploy the package; for time being AWS and Azure are the only available options.

 - package: Path to the updated .frdp package file to be deployed.